 We all know long car rides can be a drag.
 If you’re on the road for more than a couple hours at a time and there are other people with you, you’ll inevitably have to come up with some kind of activity to keep your minds from decomposing — especially if there are kids in the picture.

 Reading might not be an option since it tends to make some people carsick.
-And unless you’ve each got your own devices and headphones, listening to music requires all the passengers to agree on the playlist.
+And unless everyone (driver excluded) has their own devices and headphones, listening to music requires all the passengers to agree on the playlist.
 Not an easy feat considering some parents prefer not to listen to Justin Bieber or Lil Wayne for hours on end and kids won’t always appreciate Steely Dan.

 As you’ll quickly discover, selecting the right game to play isn’t easy in the cramped confines of a car.
 “I Spy,” for example, isn’t especially great for fast highway travel. (“I spy something green and … behind us.
 Yep, it’s gone.”)

-If you’re heading out with the family this summer, we know you’ll want to keep them occupied.
+If you’re heading out on the road with the family, we know you’ll want to keep them occupied.
 So, to save you the trouble of trial and error, here are a few tried-and-true car games.

 The License Plate Game

 This car game is very simple and could potentially go on for years.
 Keep a list of all 50 states and check each one off as you spot a license plate from that state.

 If you really like the idea, you can also shoot for international license plates.
 It’s not uncommon in America to spot plates from Mexico or Canada, and both of those countries have a variety of plates for different states and provinces.

 If the License Plate Game is a little slow-paced for your taste, maybe you’d prefer the Alphabet Game.
 (Clever titles, I know.)
 Start out looking for a word that begins with the letter A (“Alameda St. Exit 3 mi.”), then a word that starts with B (“Barbershop”), then C, D, and so forth until you complete the alphabet.